John M. Mayer, DC, PhD, FACSM

 President; Board of Directors

-Joe Verna, DC is the President and Board of Directors member for The Vert Mooney Research Foundation (dba U.S. Spine & Sport Foundation).
-Dr. Verna is also the Chief Compliance Officer for MDRS Spine & Sport, Inc., a licensed Doctor of Chiropractic, Qualified Medical Evaluator, Certified Industrial Injury Evaluator and Independent Medical Examiner for the State of California.
-He is an expert in the fields of chiropractic and spinal rehabilitation.
-His professional experience has included consulting in the fields of industrial medicine, functional capacity assessments, spinal rehabilitation, injury prevention and risk management.
-He is an internationally published author on numerous healthcare research topics related to lower back pain, injury prevention, functional capacity and objective measurements.
-He has received and participated in various grants including NIH and FEMA.
-Some projects include a request for proposal (RFP) for the San Diego Wellness and Fitness Initiative (WFI) and assessment of the reduction of lower back pain in firefighters at USF and Tampa Fire Rescue (2011-12).
-He has patents and trademarks including BackStrong exercise equipment and published lumbar protocols and has wellness and injury prevention expertise in law enforcement as well as with the fire department, and has consulted for many university research studies at UCSD, USF and in the private sector, Apple, in Cupertino.
-He is a speaker and educational instructor for courses such as Functional Capacity Evaluations, Work Conditioning, and Spinal Rehabilitation.
-Future areas of interest will focus on outcome measures, spine care, concussion rehabilitation, and telemedicine.
-He is passionate about education, evidence based medicine, active care rehabilitation, and conducting ongoing research.
+Joe L. Verna, DC, QME serves as President and Board of Directors member for The Vert Mooney Research Foundation (dba US Spine & Sport Foundation).
+He is the Clinical Outcomes Officer and Board of Directors member for MDRS Spine & Sport Physical Therapy Inc. He is a Qualified Medical Evaluator (QME), Certified Industrial Injury Evaluator, and Independent Medical Examiner for the State of California.
+Dr. Verna graduated from Southern California University of Health Sciences (SCUHS) in 1993 and has become an expert in the field of chiropractic and spinal rehabilitation.
+He is an internationally published author on numerous healthcare research topics and has received various grants including NIH and FEMA/Homeland Security.
+He has patents and trademarks including BackStrong exercise equipment and published lumbar protocols.
+He has tactical wellness and injury prevention expertise in law enforcement as well as with first responders.
+He has consulted on various topics including injury prevention, wellness, spine care in university research studies at UCSD, USF, SCUHS and in the private sector, Apple, in Cupertino, Pepsi Cola in Buena Park, and American Medical Response (AMR) in San Diego and Orange County CA. As a well published author, he is a speaker and educational instructor for courses such as Functional Capacity Evaluations (FCEs), Work Conditioning, Workers’ Compensation, Personal Injury MVA, Defensive Documentation/ Compliance, Outcome Measures and Spinal Rehabilitation.
+Other areas of interest include psychologically informed patient centered care, outcome measures, spine care (high intensity training, post-concussion rehabilitation, and telemedicine.
+He is passionate about education, evidence- based medicine, active care, and conducting ongoing research.
 He is married with two children living in San Diego and has a 3rd degree black belt in MMA.

 Email: joev@spineandsport.com